bentoml/OCR-as-a-Service/README.md

 sudo apt install poppler-utils
 ```

 #### ✅ Python Development Package
-To build the Detectron2 wheel, `python3-dev` package is required:
+To build the Detectron2 wheel, `python3-dev` package is required.
+On Linux distros, run the following:
 ```bash
 sudo apt install python3-dev
 ```
 > You may need to install a specific version of python3-dev, e.g., `python3.10-dev` for Python 3.10.

-For MacOS, no need to do anything.
+For MacOS, Python Development Package is installed by default.

+Refer to [Detectron2 installation page](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) for platform specific instructions and further troubleshootings.

 ---
 Once you have all prerequisite installed, clone the repository and install the dependencies: